code-review-doctor/osis/doc/architecture/decisions/0007-use-hexagonal-architecture-on-ddd-tactical-part.md

 We will group all implementations inside 'infrastructure/' folder

+We will use Dependency Injection mechanism in order to prevent implementation's leak into DDD logic.

 ## Consequences

 +) It's easier to change the implementation of a service without impacting client which use this service